swcarpentry/python-novice-gapminder/_episodes/01-run-quit.md

 ## Getting Started with JupyterLab

+While many software developers will often use an integrated development environment (IDE) or a text editor to create and edit their Python programs we will be using [JupyterLab][jupyterlab] during this lesson.

-We will teach Python using [JupyterLab][jupyterlab], a programming environment that runs in a web browser.
+JupyterLab is a programming environment that runs in a web browser.
 JupyterLab requires a reasonably up-to-date browser, preferably a current version of Chrome, Safari, or Firefox (note that Internet Explorer version 9 and below are *not* supported).

 JupyterLab is included as part of the the Anaconda Python distribution.
 If you have not already installed the Anaconda Python distribution, see [the setup instructions]({{ page.root }}/setup/)